gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ### -Schedule
 Specifies how often the scanner runs on the specified data repositories:

-For the current GA version:

-- OneTime: A single scan, after which the Azure Information Protection Scanner service is stopped and the schedule is then automatically set to Never.
-To run a new scan, you must change the schedule back to OneTime, or Continuous.
-This option is useful when the *Enforce* parameter is set to Off, so that the scanner runs one time and you can check the results in the report.
-- Continuous: The specified data repositories are repeatedly scanned in sequence and the Azure Information Protection Scanner service is not stopped.
-Use this option to scan for files that are modified or added to the data repositories.
-This option is most useful when the *Enforce* parameter is set to On because it ensures all files will be scanned.Every hour, the policy is checked for changes and if necessary, downloaded.
-The new policy is used for the next scan cycle.
-You can also download the latest changes by restarting the service.
-- Never: The service is stopped and does not scan, even if you try to manually start the Azure Information Protection Scanner service.
-This value is automatically set after a single scan is complete.
-To run a new scan, you must set the schedule to OneTime or Continuous.

-For the current preview version:

 - Manual: A single scan, started manually.
 For example, by running [Start-AIPScan](./Start-AIPScan.md).
 When the schedule is set to manual and you want to run a new scan, you must rerun the Start-AIPScan cmdlet.
 This manual schedule option is useful when the *Enforce* parameter is set to Off, so that the scanner runs one time and you can check the results in the report.
 - Always: The specified data repositories are repeatedly scanned in sequence and the Azure Information Protection Scanner service is not stopped.
 Use this option to scan for files that are modified or added to the data repositories.
 This option is most useful when the *Enforce* parameter is set to On because it ensures all files will be scanned.
 Every hour, the policy is checked for changes and if necessary, downloaded.
 The new policy is used for the next scan cycle.
 You can also download the latest changes by restarting the service.